Pymode-Dev/bark/README.md

 ## This is web bookmark in the command line.

-credit to: Dane Hillard's book The Practices of Python Pro.
+Credit to: Dane Hillard's book The Practices of Python Pro.